stan-playground

 5: Sharing and saving your data

 Stan Playground has built-in sharing features to allow you to download a copy of your project, upload an existing project, or share via a Github Gist.
-Sharing with a Gist provides a link you can send to other users–when clicked, the link loads your shared project in the recipient’s browser.
+Quick share and sharing with a Gist provides a link you can send to other users–when clicked, the link loads your shared project in the recipient’s browser.
+Quick sharing may not work for very large projects, as all the necessary information is stored in the URL, and these can get quite long.

 5: Export window 5: Load window